ampedandwired/bora/README.md

 ## Related Projects
-The following projects provided inspiration for Bora:
+The following projects provided inspiration for or are similar to Bora.
+If Bora doesn't meet your needs, one of these might.
 * [CfnDsl](https://github.com/stevenjack/cfndsl) - A Ruby DSL for CloudFormation templates
 * [StackMaster](https://github.com/envato/stack_master) - Very similar in goals to Bora
 * [CloudFormer](https://github.com/kunday/cloudformer) - Rake tasks for CloudFormation